 In all inmate areas, the Auditor assessed the level of staff supervision, by asking questions about who was assigned to a specific post or staff position, reviewing staffing rosters, and asking informal questions to determine whether inmates where in positions of supervision over other inmates.
-When opposite-gender staff were observed entering a housing area, an announcement was always made by the respective staff member.
+When opposite-gender staff were observed entering a housing area, the respective staff member always made an announcement.
 Prior to opposite-gender staff entering a bathing area, the announcement was made multiple times.
 In all cases if a response was made from within, no entrance was made until the inmate had completed their purpose, if no response was received after several announcements, enough time was waited prior to entrance.
-During the interviews, several inmates indicated some of the male staff will not enter the bathing areas under any circumstances and will always defer that responsibility to a female staff member.
+During the interviews, several inmates indicated some of the female staff will not enter the bathing areas under any circumstances and will always defer that responsibility to a male staff member.